Try the new Manage Groups experience

 - Enter a Category Name.

-- Select an Enrollment Type from the menu.
+- Select an Enrollment Type for the groups.

 - To set up discussion areas and assignments for the group:

-- Select the Set up discussion areas checkbox and select a discussion forum and topic to create group specific discussions for students to share ideas and materials in their group.
+- Select the Set up discussion areas check box and select a forum and topic to create group discussions for students to share ideas and materials in their group.
 Learn more in articles about Creating group discussions.

-- Select the Set up assignments checkbox and select an assignment type to create group specific assignments for students to submit, where other members can review the submissions.
-Learn more in the article Create Assignments.
+- Select the Set up assignments check box and select an assignment type to create group assignments for students to complete, where other members can review the same submissions.
+Learn more in the article Creating group assignments.

-- Click Save to return to the Manage Groups page.
+- Select Save to return to the Manage Groups page.

-What happens if I move a student to a different group
+What happens if I move a student's enrollment to a different group

 - Discussion posts remain in the old group and do not count towards a student’s grade if the topic is associated with a grade item.
 The student must satisfy the discussion post requirements in the new group.